How Pumpkin Spice Became A Marketing Superstar

 Let’s dive right in.

-- The origins of Pumpkin Spice and Pumpkin Spice Lattes
+- The Origin of Pumpkin Spice and Pumpkin Spice Lattes

 - Pumpkin Spice Marketing: Beyond Starbucks

-The origins of Pumpkin Spice and Pumpkin Spice Lattes
+The Origin of Pumpkin Spice and Pumpkin Spice Lattes

-From the drink that almost wasn’t, to a household name all over the world, what brought Pumpkin Spice from kitchens around Thanksgiving to coffee shops?
+From the drink that almost wasn’t to a household name all over the world, what brought pumpkin spice from Thanksgiving kitchens to coffee shops?

-So when Starbucks wanted a new seasonal drink, they incorporated this beloved spice mix.
-And the humble Pumpkin Spice had to compete with longstanding crowd favorites like hot chocolate and espresso.
-While it started out as something the team did not have a lot of confidence in, it is one of their flagship products today.
+So when Starbucks was looking for a new seasonal drink, they brought this spice mix also into the mix.
+The humble pumpkin spice had to compete with crowd favorites like hot chocolate and espresso.
+And while it started as something the team did not have a lot of confidence in, it has now become their flagship offering.

 What happened after 2003 is history, as they say.
-Today, the drink or more specifically the spice has an economy named after it.
-The pumpkin spice economy accounts for over $300 to $500 annual sales.
-And that did not become possible with just Starbucks’ trust in the spice.
-There has been a mix of overwhelming response for everything related to Pumpkin Spice from customers and brands jumping in to take a share of the pie, so to speak.
+Today, the drink, or more specifically, the spice – has an economy named after it.
+The so-called ‘pumpkin spice economy‘ accounts for annual sales ranging from $300 to $500.
+And was not solely the result of Starbucks’ trust in the spice.
+Rather, there has been a combination of overwhelming response from customers and brands alike, all eager to claim a piece of the pie, so to speak.

-While Starbucks debuted the flavor and is still very closely tied to it, the phenomenon of Pumpkin Spice and the marketing that follows has gone way beyond the brand.
+While Starbucks debuted the flavor and is still very closely tied to it, the phenomenon of pumpkin spice and the subsequent marketing has gone way beyond the brand.

 Pumpkin Spice Marketing: Beyond Starbucks

 With trends, it is hard to remain exclusive for a longer period of time and that is exactly what has happened to Starbucks.
-While they are responsible for bringing the Pumpkin Spice Latte to the world, it is now the world’s.
-Yes, the brand has trademarked the PSL but that has not stopped other brands from coming up with their versions with small variations.
+While they are responsible for bringing Pumpkin Spice Latte to the world, it is now the world’s.
+Yes, the brand has trademarked the “PSL” label but that has not stopped other brands from coming up with their versions with small variations.

-Dunkin Donuts, Seven-Eleven, Krispy Kreme, Mcdonald’s, and so on have put their own twist on the pumpkin spice-associated products.
-Even Bud Light, which technically has no association with fall or pumpkin spice in particular introduced an exclusive drink called the Pumpkin Spice Seltzer.
+Dunkin Donuts, Seven-Eleven, Krispy Kreme, McDonald’s, and so on have put their own twist on pumpkin spice-associated products.
+Even Bud Light, which technically has no association with fall or pumpkin spice introduced an exclusive drink called the Pumpkin Spice Seltzer.

-Having a pumpkin spice-related product has definitely helped these brands as well.
-While the primary motivation was to compete with Starbucks for increased traffic, the revenue has also been quite favorable.
+Having a pumpkin spice-related product has definitely helped these brands.
+While the primary motivation was to compete with Starbucks for footfall, the revenue has also been quite favorable.

-Dunkin Donuts, which generally launches its fall offerings a few weeks before Starbucks, has seen an 8.4% increase in overall sales in the season.
-While this is a small number, every bit counts in the post-pandemic food and beverage category, especially when it seems to be recession proof.
+For example, Dunkin Donuts which generally launches its fall offerings a few weeks before Starbucks, saw an 8.4% increase in overall sales in the season.
+While this is a small number, every penny counts in the post-pandemic food and beverage category, especially when it seems to be recession-proof.

-More than a culinary success, the Pumpkin Spice economy is a direct result of it being a tremendous marketing success.
-Small businesses and marketers can learn a lot of valuable lessons by understanding the history of Pumpkin Spice and analyzing the factors that made it a huge marketing success.
+More than a culinary success, the pumpkin spice economy is a direct result of it being a tremendous marketing success.
+Therefore, small businesses and marketers can learn a lot of valuable lessons by understanding the history of pumpkin spice and analyzing the factors that made it a huge marketing success.

-This section takes a look at some of the best lessons that you can learn from Pumpkin Spice and the associated campaigns.
+This section takes a look at some of the best lessons that you can learn from campaigns associated with pumpkin spice.